sp4ke/Angustrap/README.md

-# angular-seed-coffeescript
+# Angularstrap

-## The seed for AngularJS apps, in coffeescript
+My personnal web app seed project.

-This project is a straight [coffeescript](http://coffeescript.org/) port of the [angular-seed](https://github.com/angular/angular-seed) project.
+Uses: AngularJS, coffeescript, bootstrap, less, animate.css ...

 ## Status

-Ready for use.
+Not ready for use.

 ## Noted differences from angular-seed
 * The use of coffeescript requires that Angular be [bootstrapped manually](http://docs.angularjs.org/guide/bootstrap).